axelerant/engg-handbook/content/docs/common-areas/backups.md

 ### Full backup

-In this type of of backup all the information & resources of a website are copied over to the secondary target storage.
-The full backup ensures that files, database, scripts are backed up all the once.
-Generally, it is recommended to take the backup of the site at the regular intervals.
-For ex, some servers use automated scripts to perform the backup at set day & time.
-Based upon the scale of the website you can decide whether to perform Full, Differential or Incremental backup.
+In this type of backup all the information and resources of a website are copied over to the secondary target storage.
+The full backup ensures that files, databases, and scripts are backed up all the once.
+Generally, it is recommended to take the backup of the site at regular intervals.
+For example, some servers use automated scripts to perform the backup on a set day and time.
+Based on the website's scale, you can decide whether to perform a full, differential, or incremental backup.

 ### Differential backup